JonathanGrossmanITC/fullstack_html_css_basics/03_day_three.md

 ### Keyframes

-CSS [animations](https://www.w3schools.com/css/css3_animations.asp) change an element's style over a given time.
-In an animation , you can change one or more style properties at a time.
+Like you learned for transitions, use keyframes for CSS [animations](https://www.w3schools.com/css/css3_animations.asp) lets you change an element's style over a given time.
+With keyframes, you can change one or more style properties at a time.
 You use the `@keyframes` rule to name the animation and identify the styles that change and at which time points.
 Here is an example:

 ```css
 /* The animation code */